Life Insurance For Retirement Guide

 Life Insurance with Guaranteed Acceptance

-A seniors life insurance policy known as guaranteed acceptance was made famous by Sunlife and was known as an over 50s life plan.
-The plan also covers a broader age range of retirees, spanning life insurance for over 60 and 65 through to 80-year-olds.
+The plan also covers a broader age range of retirees, spanning life insurance for over 60-year-olds and 65-year-olds through to 80-year-olds.

-It differs from a traditional life insurance policy that requires medical screening as acceptance onto the plan is guaranteed regardless of whether you have any pre-existing medical conditions.
+It differs from a traditional life insurance policy that requires medical screening, as acceptance onto the plan is guaranteed regardless of any pre-existing medical conditions.

-However, there is a trade-off, and it relates to the sum assured, also known as the pay out amount.
+However, there is a trade-off related to the sum assured, also known as the payout amount.

 Life Insurance with medical screening may offer life coverage for hundreds of thousands of pounds or more.